Kate BystrovaKB

 Storytelling for impact

 One of the primary strengths of advertorials lies in their capacity for storytelling.
 Rather than delivering a straightforward sales pitch, brands get the chance to weave a narrative around their product or service.
-This narrative approach fosters a deeper connection with the reader, and resonates on a more emotional level than conventional ads (John Lewis ads notwithstanding).
+This narrative story approach fosters a deeper connection with the reader, and resonates on a more emotional level than conventional ads (John Lewis ads notwithstanding).

 Credibility through association